 3. Value-based approach.
 The big difference compared to the two above is that you look at what your customers want, what value they see (or not) in your cloud services, and what they’re prepared to pay.

-A quick read through the presentation (PDF) could pay you dividends if you’ve been wondering how best to approach this kind of managed services marketing.
+If you’ve been wondering how best to approach this kind of managed services marketing:

 Start with value-based pricing (C), then check what you’ve found against cost-based pricing (A) and competitive pricing (B).